 Insights generated from the network support earlier responses to risks, improved farm-level decisions, and stronger coordination among farmers, advisors, and institutions.

-Farmers contribute field-level observations and receive localized insights that help reduce crop losses, manage pests, and adapt to changing climate conditions.
+Farmers- Farmers contribute field-level observations and receive localized insights that help reduce crop losses, manage pests, and adapt to changing climate conditions.

-Advisors and researchers use network data to improve surveillance, prioritize interventions, and connect research more directly to farm-level realities.
+Extension Officers and Researchers - Advisors and researchers use network data to strengthen surveillance, prioritize interventions, and ensure research is informed by real farm and landscape conditions.

 The Citizen Science Network focuses on practical, observable information, including: